Saturday, 15 February 2020

 She has kindly agreed to a 4Q Interview and is sharing some of her writing.

 Sandra Bunting grew up mainly in Miramichi, New Brunswick.
 She graduated from Ryerson, Toronto with a BA in Radio and Television Arts.
 After working for Broadcast News (CP) and CBC News, she moved to Europe and lived in France, Spain, and Ireland.
-She received a Masters in Writing from National University of Ireland and went on to give poetry seminars there, set up and manage the Academic Writing Centre, teach English as a Second Language and train teachers to teach EFL.
+She received a Masters in Writing from University of Galway and went on to give poetry seminars there, set up and manage the Academic Writing Centre, teach English as a Second Language and train teachers to teach EFL.

 Sandra is currently on the editorial board of the Galway based literary magazine, Crannóg.
 In 2012 she was awarded a Glenna Luschei award for poetry through the Prairie Schooner University of Nebraska.
 She was runner-up for the 2006 Welsh Cinnamon Press First Novel Competition and was a finalist at the 2009 Irish Digital Media Awards for her Blog: Writing a Novel Online.
 She has had items published in Ireland, England, Canada, Argentina, and the US.
 Sandra is a member of Miramichi Words on Water, Women who Write (Grand Barachois), The New Brunswick Writers’ Federation, the New Brunswick Independent Authors Association and Galway Writers Workshop.